 If you want to cut your expenses, food should be high up on your list.
 Food shopping is a large part of most people's budgets and it's also one that you have a lot of control over.
 It's not easy or quick to cut what you spend on rent, council tax or transport costs, but adopting a few new habits can help you reduce your grocery bill and still eat well.
 Plan, plan, plan Planning is the key to … [Read more...]

-If you feel your money just vanishes or you are worried your budget isn't realistic, a spending diary will give you the facts you need to take control.
+If you feel your money just vanishes or you are worried your budget isn't realistic, tracking your spending will give you the facts you need to take control.
 Without knowing what you actually spend, all too often plans to cut back are just good intentions that don't work in practice.
-Why you need a spending diary Many people have little idea about what they spend - it feels as though their income … [Read more...]
+Why you need a spending diary Many people have little idea about what they spend - it feels as though their … [Read more...]

-If you are serious about paying off your debt, stopping using your credit card is the key first step to take.
+If you are serious about paying off your debt, stopping using your credit cards and catalogues is the key first step to take.
 Until your debt stops increasing, you can't make a realistic plan to clear your current debt.
 As the saying goes, if you want to get out of a hole, then stop digging.
 But how hard will it be?
-Four common excuses for not giving it a go Do you recognise any of these: "I'm only … [Read more...]
+Four common excuses for not giving it a go Do you recognise any of … [Read more...]

 Disability benefits such as Disability Living Allowance (DLA), Personal Independence payment (PIP) and Attendance Allowance (AA) are meant to cover the extra costs you get because of the disability.
 So is it right to use this extra money to pay off debts?
 Can your creditors make you do this?
 That may sound a bit abstract, but it leads to a very practical question - if you need a Debt Management … [Read more...]